-World's most powerful passports revealed
+World's most powerful passport revealed

 (CNN) — There are few things more liberating than travel -- although some passports offer more freedom than others.

-A new report published in February 2018, reveals just how many borders some travel documents can cross.
+A new report published October 9, 2018 reveals just how many borders some travel documents can cross.

-There are, it says, just two countries whose citizens enjoy visa-free access to a whopping 180 destinations around the world, and they're both in Asia.
-Japan and Singapore are now the world's most powerful passports, according to the Henley Passport Index, compiled by global citizenship and residence advisory firm Henley & Partners.

-They've successfully knocked Germany off the top spot, with its visa-free access to 179 destinations.
+According to the Henley Passport Index, compiled by global citizenship and residence advisory firm Henley & PartnersCitizens, Japan now has the most powerful passport on the planet.
+Having gained visa-free access to Myanmar earlier this month, Japanese citizens can now enjoy visa-free or visa-on-arrival access to a whopping 190 destinations around the world -- knocking Singapore, with 189 destinations, into second place.
+Germany, which began 2018 in the top spot, is now in third place with 188 destinations, tied with France and South Korea.

+Uzbekistan lifted visa requirements for French nationals on October 5, having already granted visa-free access to Japanese and Singaporean citizens in early February.

 Movers and shakers

-The Russian Federation, meanwhile, has climbed three places to take 45th position.
+The United States and the UK, both with visa-free or visa-on-arrival access to 186 destinations, are in fifth place.
+With neither having gained entry to any new jurisdictions this year, it seems unlikely that either will soon reclaim the No.1 spot they held in 2015.
+Russia has fallen to 47th position, despite having received a boost in September when Taiwan announced a visa-waiver for Russian nationals.
 The United Arab Emirates is the decade's biggest success story when it comes to travel freedom.
-It's risen 34 positions in the last 10 years -- 11 positions in the last year alone after gaining entry to China and Ireland in 2017.
+It's risen from 62nd place in 2006 to now being No. 21 in the rankings.

-It's also recently signed a visa-waiver agreement with Burkina Faso, due to come into effect later this year.
+It's also recently signed a visa-waiver agreement with Russia, due to come into effect in the coming months.

-Ukraine (42nd) and Georgia (54th) are the highest climbers this year, moving up by 16 and 14 places respectively, following their 2017 visa liberalization with the EU.
+China recently obtained access to St. Lucia and Myanmar and is now in 71st place, having climbed 14 places since the start of 2017.

+Christian H. Kälin, Group Chairman of Henley & Partners, commented in a statement on "the extraordinary results that states can achieve when they work hand in hand with their global peers to build a more interconnected and collaborative world.

 Henley Passport Index power ranking

-4. Norway, United Kingdom, Austria, Luxembourg, Netherlands, Portugal: 177
+5. Norway, United Kingdom, Austria, Luxembourg, Netherlands, Portugal, United States: 186

 So which passports offer the least mobility?